dkozykowski/RESTful-API/README.md

 # RESTfull-Api
 It is a simple RESTful API webservice responsible for managing and storing notes as records in a database.
+The database used is MongoDB.

 ## Features
 - CRUD service - create, read, update and delete notes